So you can catch someone in the act

 A better way to get around this warranty complication would be to hack your iPhone instead.
-However you choose to do it is up to you so long as you can access and install the Cydia app.
+How you choose to do it is up to you so long as you can access and install the Cydia app.

 Once the Cydia app has been installed, you’ll then be able to download and install Veency iPhone VNC Server on your iPhone.
-VNC stands for virtual network computing, which just means you can link together your iPhone and computer.
+VNC stands for virtual network computing, which just means you can link your iPhone and computer.

 Installing Virtual Network Computing